This article is for Account Owners and Project Managers.

 - Go to Projects > Content > Image Context.

 - Click Upload Files.
 Drag and drop images/screenshots directly onto the page or browse for files to upload.
+You can add a single file or multiple files at once.

 - Click and drag your pointer to select your text / source string.